jmayheww/phase-1-project-NomadListApp/README.md

 ## Specific Features

-- Can search through hundreds of global destinations [teleport api](https://developers.teleport.org/)
+- Can search through hundreds of global destinations via [teleport api](https://developers.teleport.org/)
 - Can specify which continent and country you are interested in finding a city
 - Can view individuaized profiles of each city, replete with an itemized and aggregate scoring of the city based on different quality of life criteria
 - Can view two city profiles at the same time to enable easier comparison and highlight the contrast between different cities' quality of life scores